GIVE IT TO ME NAKED

 The American Heart Association states we should have no more than SIX teaspoons of added sugar a day if you are a woman, NINE teaspoons for a man and children between THREE-SIX.
-Less than 10% of your daily recommended calories if you are on a 2000 calorie a day meal plan (calories are dependent on weight goals).
-Apparently, an average Americans is consuming about 17 teaspoons which is 57 POUNDS A YEAR.
+Less than 10% of your daily recommended calories if you are on a 2000-calorie-a-day meal plan (calories are dependent on weight goals).
+Apparently, an average American is consuming about 17 teaspoons which is 57 POUNDS A YEAR.

 All Things Wellness, LLC